Another step has been taken towards the potential creation of a bridge or tunnel between Scotland and Northern Ireland.

 At that time it estimated the cost of the scheme would be about £3.5bn.

-However, by last year the suggested price tag had risen considerably.
+However, the suggested price tag has risen considerably since then.

 Some experts have suggested £15bn might be required for the project but others have said that £20bn would be a "conservative estimate".

 In terms of distance - at more than 20 miles for the Portpatrick project - that bridge would not be the longest over water in the world.